martintrojer/martintrojer.github.com/content/post/2012-08-12-ckanren-time.md

 title: cKanren time!
 ---

-Mr David Nolen recently published core.logic 0.8.alpha2, with added cKanren (c for constraints) support.
-To celebrate this glorious event I'm writing up some core.logic/cKanren stuff I've been looking at recently.
+Mr. David Nolen recently published core.logic 0.8.alpha2, with added cKanren (c for constraints) support.
+To celebrate this glorious event, I'm writing up some core.logic/cKanren stuff I've been looking at recently.

 ### Enter the Queens
-If you've followed this blog, you've perhaps seen my previous posts on solving N-Queens in core.logic ([part1]({{< ref "2012-07-16-replicating-datomicdatalog-queries-with-corelogic.md" >}}) and [part2]({{< ref "2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md" >}})).
+If you've followed this blog, you've perhaps seen my previous posts on solving N-Queens in core.logic ([part 1]({{< ref "2012-07-16-replicating-datomicdatalog-queries-with-corelogic.md" >}}) and [part 2]({{< ref "2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md" >}})).
 How will this look and perform using the new shiny cKanren extensions in core.logic 0.8?
-Obviously there are many (new) ways to solve this problem, here's a core.logic-irized version of the solution described in the [cKanren paper](http://www.schemeworkshop.org/2011/papers/Alvis2011.pdf) (please read paragraph 4.2 for an in-depth explanation);
+Obviously, there are many (new) ways to solve this problem.
+Here's a core.logic-styled version of the solution described in the [cKanren paper](http://www.schemeworkshop.org/2011/papers/Alvis2011.pdf) (please read paragraph 4.2 for an in-depth explanation):

 ```clojure
 (defn diago [qi qj d rng]